 State or local government Authority, Tribal Government or related Tribal community agencies that provide transportation service to seniors and/or persons with disabilities can apply if they certify to ADOT that no private non-profit organization(s) is readily available in the service area to provide the needed service.
 The operational definition of "readily available" implies agencies that are also "capable and willing."
-Evidence of this certification is demonstrated by submittal of contact letters, support letters, outreach materials, coordination plan meeting minutes, etc....
-Under FAST Act funding, a State or local government entity that operates a public transportation service and that is eligible to receive direct grants through 5311 or 5307 is now an eligible direct recipient for Section 5310 funds.
+Evidence of this certification is demonstrated by submittal of contact letters, support letters and / or outreach materials, to local non-profits and coordination plan meeting minutes, etc....that show non-profits are unable or unwilling to provide the transportation A State or local government entity that operates a public transportation service and that is eligible to receive direct grants through 5311 or 5307 is also an eligible recipient for Section 5310 funds.